List of Sekirei characters: Other characters

 Twin sisters that have power over electricity and Seo's Sekirei.
 In the First and Second stages, they seek to fight unwinged Sekirei.
 It is later stated by Homura that, although they are the constant underdogs, they have more expertise in fighting.
-In the anime, Hikari is seen wearing violet or blue suits (darker ones in the manga), while Hibiki is seen wearing purple or pink suits (brighter ones in the manga).
+In the anime, Hikari is seen wearing violet or blue outfits (darker ones in the manga), while Hibiki is seen wearing purple or pink outfits (brighter ones in the manga).
 Hikari is more emotional and has a short temper (and larger breasts), unlike her sister who is practically the leader of the pair.
-They are aware that Seo is not the most impressive Ashikabi especially since he blew all of the money in their MBI Cash Card shortly after their being winged (which gives them the reputation of being the Sekirei of the "Loser Ashikabi") and they are constantly apologizing to Miya for Seo's sponging meals and food off of her, but despite their constant exasperation with Seo they both care for him and are willing to defend him.
+They are aware that Seo is not the most impressive Ashikabi especially since he blew all of the money in their MBI Cash Card shortly after their being winged (which gives them the reputation of being the Sekirei of the "Loser/Trashy Ashikabi") and they are constantly apologizing to Miya for Seo's sponging meals and food off of her, but despite their constant exasperation with Seo they both care for him and are willing to defend him.
 Ironically, they refuse to let Seo wing any other Sekirei (their method of prevention being to zap him with lightning).
 They are nicknamed the "Lightning Twins", in reference to their names (their names can also mean "light and sound" allegorically), and their Norito is "By the thunderclap of our contract, destroy the disasters that befall our Ashikabi!"
 Both are eliminated from the Sekirei Fight when they are thrown off Kamikura island with their Ashikabi by Musubi, and a year later are each the mother of male twins (it is never specified which set of twins belongs to which mother) named Raimei, Raigou, Raizou and Raiden, all of whom have inherited their mothers' powers of lightning (usually electrocuting their father Seo).